dsc-courses/dsc30-2023-su/lessons/associative-collections.md

 {% include youtube.html id="6HPgN050DIw" start="1897" end="2127" aspect_ratio="16/9" %}

 {: .hint }
 _SafetyNet_ is not just a hypothetical either.
 David Ingram and Cyrus Farivar [write for NBC News](https://www.nbcnews.com/tech/tech-news/citizen-public-safety-app-pushing-surveillance-boundaries-rcna1058): "Inside Citizen: The public safety app pushing surveillance boundaries."
-It wouldn't be hard to imagine a future where [UW Alert](https://www.washington.edu/safety/alert/) partners with a tech company to create an app with functions similar to _SafetyNet_.
+It wouldn't be hard to imagine a future where [Triton Alert](https://students.ucsd.edu/campus-services/campus-safety/triton-alert.html) partners with a tech company to create an app with functions similar to _SafetyNet_.

 This _SafetyNet_ value scenario imagines what the future could hold for different peoples and how the introduction of a technology changes how people behave.
 Batya's value scenario highlights several different perspectives in evaluating a system by: